 Where to start

-It’s easy to get lost in all of the options related to audio visual solutions in Sydney, but the best place to start (as with many other things) is by working out your budget.
+It’s easy to get lost in all of the options related to audio visual solutions, but the best place to start (as with many other things) is by working out your budget.
 Understanding how much you want to invest in speakers can narrow your options dramatically (in the best possible way) as it can help you determine where your money needs to work the hardest.

 For example, if you need to invest in an entire 5.1 speaker setup and amp, you’re not going to be able to net as high quality audio as if you wanted a simple high quality bookshelf speaker combo.
 Do keep in mind that speakers can very much be considered an investment due to them not necessarily relying on technology to function by themselves (as you can always upgrade an amp with tech advancements), so spending money here should be considered a waste.